Recipes

 Instructions

-- 2 Place the feta in the center of an ovenproof dish.
-Drizzle the oil over the feta and the rest of the dish - just a drizzle, it doesn't have to be a complete layer.
-Peel the garlic, chop finely, and spread over the dish.
+Place the feta cheese in the centre of an ovenproof dish.
+Drizzle the olive oil over the feta and around the dish.
+Peel the garlic cloves, chop them finely, and scatter over the feta and tomatoes.

 Carbon Footprint